Windows LNK Forensic Analysis

 Figure 5: Hex editor view of the LINKTARGET_IDLIST structure

-• IDList[0] --> This is the first item in the LINKTARGET_IDList.
-It represents a Shell Item (e.g., drive folder, or special location like "This PC").
+• IDList[0] (ROOT/This PC) --> This is the first item in the LINKTARGET_IDList.
+It represents a shell item (e.g., a drive folder or special location like "This PC").
 Here is a breakdown of this value in our LNK analysis file.

 Figure 6: GUID CLSID corresponds to 'THIS PC'